newchuyalong/libgdx-learning/Scene2d.ui.md

 ## <a id="Layout"></a>Layout ##

 UI widgets do not set their own size and position.
 Instead, the parent widget sets the size and position of each child.
 Widgets provide a minimum, preferred, and maximum size that the parent can use as hints.
-Some parent widgets, such as Table, can be given constraints on how to size and position the children.
+Some parent widgets, such as Table and Container, can be given constraints on how to size and position the children.
 To give a widget a specific size in a layout, the widget's minimum, preferred, and maximum size are left alone and size constraints are set in the parent.

 Before each widget is drawn, it first calls `validate`.
 If the widget's layout is invalid, its `layout` method will be called so that the widget (and any child widgets) can cache information needed for drawing at their current size.
 The `invalidate` and `invalidateHierarchy` methods both invalidate the layout for a widget.